-7. Officials should draft replies, whether for official or Ministerial signature, with particular care to avoid Party controversy, especially criticism of the policies of other Parties.
-Ministers may decide to amend draft replies to include a Party political context.
-Where this is the case, Ministers should be advised to issue the letter on Party notepaper.
-The guiding principle is whether the use of Departmental resources, including headed paper, and of Departmental and other resources would be a proper use of public funds for Ministerial as opposed to Party political purposes, and could be defended as such.
+- 5. Where the enquiry concerns the day-to-day management of a non-ministerial department or executive agency and the chief executive would normally reply, he or she should do so in the usual way, taking special care to avoid becoming involved in any matters of political controversy. - 6.
+Enquiries concerning policies newly announced in a party manifesto or for a comparison of the policies of different parties are for the political party concerned.
+Civil servants should not provide any assistance on these matters.
+See also paragraph 14. - 7.
+Officials should draft replies, whether for official or Ministerial signature, with particular care to avoid party political controversy, especially criticism of the policies of other parties.
+Ministers may decide to amend draft replies to include a party political context.
+Where this is the case, Ministers should be advised to issue the letter on party notepaper.
+The guiding principle is whether the use of departmental resources, including headed paper, would be a proper use of public funds for governmental as opposed to party political purposes, and could be defended as such.